Your Definitive Guide to Equity Compensation

 These building blocks offer a foundation for strategic thinking about equity from first principles.
 This framework offers context to help you make decisions regarding company stock that could save you tens of thousands or even hundreds of thousands of dollars.

 QUICK NOTE: Although this essay is comprehensive, the inherent nuance of equity comp is at odds with brevity.
-To limit the length, we are hosting informational webinars and writing follow up pieces for a deeper dive into the most complex aspects to supplement the framework.
-You can sign up via this link for access to follow up content.
+To limit the length, we are hosting informational webinars and writing follow up pieces for a deeper dive into the more complex topics to make this framework more actionable for readers.
+For access you can sign up via this link or any of our “subscribe here” banners.

 Equity Incentives from the Ground Up